Neche-Stephen/Neche-Stephen/README.md

 # 💫 About Me:
-I am a Fullstack Junior Web Developer and Technical Trainer, I can build engaging user interfaces in HTML, CSS, JavaScript, and modern frontend frameworks like React.
+I am a Fullstack Junior Web Developer and Technical Trainer, I can build engaging user interfaces with HTML, CSS, JavaScript, and modern frontend frameworks like React and Next.js.

 I have experience in backend development utilizing Java, Spring Boot, and Spring Security to build robust applications.
 Skilled in conducting training sessions, workshops, and mentoring aspiring developers or newbies.